chharvey/counterpoint/docs/reference/variables.md

 # Variables
-This chapter describes declaring and accessing local variables.
+This chapter describes declaring and accessing local variables and types.